-7-1.
+- 7-1.
 Committee procedure--Relaxed debate.
 The rules of procedure in a committee are the same as the rules of the body insofar as the rules are applicable to committee procedure.
 However, as conditions permit, the rules limiting debate may be relaxed to allow free discussion and to facilitate the work of the committee.
-Discussion and debate may be permitted by the chair on an amendment that has not been moved.
+Discussion and debate may be permitted by the chair on an amendment that has not been moved. - 7-1.1.

-7-1.1.
 Subcommittees.
-The president pro tempore of the Senate, speaker of the House or a chair of a standing committee may designate subcommittees, the number of members to serve on each subcommittee, the chair of each subcommittee, the members of the subcommittee, and the period of time the subcommittee shall serve.
+The president pro tempore of the Senate, speaker of the House or a chair of a standing committee may designate subcommittees, the number of members to serve on each subcommittee, the chair of each subcommittee, the members of the subcommittee, and the period of time the subcommittee shall serve. - 7-1.2.

-7-1.2.
 Committee action on bills and resolutions.
 Unless otherwise ordered under Joint Rule 6D-1, all bills or resolutions shall be referred to one of the standing committees.
 The chair of a standing committee may then assign a bill or resolution to a subcommittee of that standing committee.
-All subcommittees shall return such bills or resolutions as are assigned to them for consideration, to the standing committee with or without recommendation and within the time which will permit the full standing committee to act upon the bill or resolution.
+All subcommittees shall return such bills or resolutions as are assigned to them for consideration, to the standing committee with or without recommendation and within the time which will permit the full standing committee to act upon the bill or resolution. - 7-1.3.

-7-1.3.
 Meetings open to public.
-Subject to Article III, Section 15 of the Constitution, all committee or subcommittee meetings shall be open to the public.
+Subject to Article III, Section 15 of the Constitution, all committee or subcommittee meetings shall be open to the public. - 7-1.4.

-7-1.4.
 Posting of agendas.
-Agendas of the bills, resolutions, and other proposals to be considered at any meeting of a standing committee or subcommittee shall be posted on the bulletin board of the respective house.
+Agendas of the bills, resolutions, and other proposals to be considered at any meeting of a standing committee or subcommittee, excepting committee bill introductions, shall be posted on the bulletin board of the respective house.
 At least one legislative day shall intervene between the date of posting and the date of consideration.
 An agenda must be posted by 5 p.m. in order to allow for an intervening legislative day.
 However, if a day of legislative recess intervenes between the date of posting and the date of consideration, the requirement of posting is fulfilled if posting is made by 5 p.m. on the day before the legislative recess.

-This rule does not apply to consideration of a bill or resolution for which action is required pursuant to Joint Rule 7-7.
+This rule does not apply to:

+- (1) Consideration of a bill or resolution for which action is required pursuant to Joint Rule 7-7; or - (2) Any bills or resolutions for consideration in an afternoon committee meeting that were on the committee's agenda for its morning meeting on the same day.

+The term, consideration, means any taking of testimony by the committee, questioning by the committee, holding of committee discussion, or committee final action on a bill, resolution, or other proposal.

-7-1.5.
+- 7-1.5.
 Consideration of matters not posted.
-A two-thirds majority of the committee members present may bring a matter up for consideration at any time.
+A two-thirds majority of the committee members present may bring a matter up for consideration at any time. - 7-1.6.

-7-1.6.
 Final disposition required on all legislative proposals.
-A standing committee shall take final disposition on each legislative proposal submitted for committee consideration.
+A standing committee shall take final disposition on each legislative proposal submitted for committee consideration. - 7-1.7.

-7-1.7.
 Vote requirement.
 Final disposition on a bill or resolution requires a majority vote of the committee members-elect taken by roll call.